 What’s the alternative?

 To address these new problems and for the reasons discussed above, VPNs don’t cut it when it comes to giving your remote workers secure access to what they need.
-Secure access technologies like Zero Trust network access (ZTNA) or cloud access security broker (CASB) pick up where VPNs leave off.
+Secure access technologies like zero trust network access (ZTNA) or cloud access security brokers (CASB) pick up where VPNs leave off.

 These secure access service edge (SASE) technologies give granular access to only the applications and data that your workers need while continuously monitoring user and device behavior to dynamically adjust access based on risk.
 This means that the risk of lateral movement is dramatically reduced, the connectivity between the user and the app is efficient, and the security of the connection goes well beyond encrypting traffic between two points.

-ZTNA provides seamless connection to your apps without putting your data at risk
+ZTNA provides a seamless connection to your apps without putting your data at risk

 After all these years of connecting your workers to your organization, they deserve their praise where it’s due.
 But the problems they were made to address back then are no longer relevant.
 Your organization is now facing the challenge of enabling your workers with the freedom and flexibility to work with applications in the cloud from anywhere while safeguarding your data.
 Moving away from technology like VPNs to next-generation alternatives like ZTNA is a good start.